Kellan-Cook/ScreepsProject/README.md

  ### current goal
- to optamize the creation of creeps and how they receive theire orders the plan is to base the creation of creeps on attributs of the room they are created for wich then dictates what they do other creeps will be handled by a global controler that has not been created yet
+ to optimize the creation of creeps and how they receive their orders the plan is to base the creation of creeps on attributes of the room they are created for which then dictates what they do other creeps will be handled by a global controller that has not been created yet

- other objective is to optimize pathing and create room based order que's that the creeps can pull from to carry out
+ another objective is to optimize pathing and create room-based order queue's that the creeps can pull from to carry out